fbpx

 The length of time for luaus can vary, but they’re usually around 5 hours long.
 Typically, they run from 5 PM to 9 PM, although some invite guests to come as early as 4 PM.

-That includes the pre-show activities, dinner, and the show.
+That includes the pre-show activities, plated or buffet dinner, and the show.

-If you’re taking a shuttle to/from the luau, that can add on an additional hour or more.
+If you’re taking a shuttle to/from the luau, that can add an additional hour or more.

 Some Hawaiian luaus offer cool torch lighting ceremonies like this.